An Opportunity for Civilizational Change

 Image: Jason Wong, Unsplash

-by Elizabeth Dozois
+By Elizabeth Dozois

 “There seems little doubt that we are currently in the midst of one of the great critical transitions of the human journey, and yet it is not at all clear where we will end up once our current system resolves into a newly stable state.”
 (Jeremy Lent1)